CaptainOfFlyingDutchman/manvendrask.github.com/_posts/2025-10-19-why-colemak.md

 But when computers arrived, the layout stayed.
 By then, generations had learned QWERTY, and it became the universal standard.
 No one wanted to retrain typists or reprint manuals, so QWERTY persisted by ***momentum, not merit***.

-# Why QWERTY Is Not Ideal for Modern Typing
+# Why QWERTY is Not Ideal for Modern Typing

 On a computer keyboard, the constraints of typewriter arms do not exist.
 Yet QWERTY continues to: